-Energy-intensive businesses are eligible to recieve a discount on the Climate Change Levy (CCL) if they set and meet energy efficiency targets, under a scheme known as Climate Change Agreements.
+Energy-intensive businesses are eligible to receive a discount on the Climate Change Levy (CCL) if they set and meet energy efficiency targets, under a scheme known as Climate Change Agreements.
 In 2023 the government announced plans for an updated version of the scheme and in October 2024 it published the responses to a consultation on this.
 The application window for new entrants opens in May 2025.

 Read our latest CCA blog post for more information.